Clean water thanks to the sun

 Advanced oxidation technologies

-Advanced treatment technologies (ATTs), such as ozonation and photo-oxidation processes, have the advantage of non-selectively breaking down organic contaminants—whether biotic (bacteria, pathogens) or abiotic (pesticides, pharmaceuticals)—and are therefore ideally suited to addressing the challenges posed by micropollutants.
+Advanced treatment processes (ATPs), such as ozonation and photooxidation, have the advantage of non-selectively breaking down organic contaminants—whether biotic (bacteria, pathogens) or abiotic (pesticides, pharmaceuticals)—and are therefore ideally suited to addressing the challenges posed by micropollutants.

-These processes involve the production of highly reactive chemical species (known as “radicals” or “hydroxyl radicals”), which are capable of breaking the carbon-carbon bonds that make up various organic substances.
-This process leads to the breakdown of pollutants into carbon dioxide, water, and salts; this is referred to as mineralization.
+These processes involve the production of highly reactive chemical species (known as “free radicals” or “hydroxyl radicals”), which are capable of breaking the carbon-carbon bonds that make up various organic substances.
+This process leads to the breakdown of pollutants into carbon dioxide, water, and salts; this is known as mineralization.

-Among AOTs, certain processes convert light energy into chemical energy to oxidize and degrade organic molecules—these are referred to as photo-oxidative processes.
-In the case of heterogeneous photocatalysis, photons are absorbed by a photosensitive material such as photocatalysts (e.g., titanium dioxide, zinc oxide).
-They induce the formation of charges on the catalyst’s surface, which initiate the production of radical species via redox processes.
+Among AOTs, certain processes convert light energy into chemical energy to oxidize and degrade organic molecules—these are known as photo-oxidative processes.
+In the case of heterogeneous photocatalysis, photons are captured by a photosensitive material such as photocatalysts (e.g., titanium dioxide, zinc oxide).
+They induce the formation of charges on the surface of the catalyst, which initiate the production of radical species via redox processes.

 Photo-oxidation technologies are expected to harness sunlight to break down contaminants.
 "Solar photoreactor" systems are still being developed in laboratories.
 The goal is to optimize efficiency and to determine how to minimize environmental and energy costs (during operation).